The Holy Spirit | This Same Power

 This good world that God breathed into life did not remain that way for long.
 Genesis 6 paints a grim picture of a world that had fallen once more into chaos, disarray, and spiritual darkness.

 Some 1600 years after creation, the world had become so evil that God regretted He had ever made humans (Genesis 6:6).
 In fact, it broke His heart.
-His Spirit, everything that is good and right, was sustaining a creation that was ‘rotten to the core’ (Genesis 6:5) and who were actively striving against God’s Spirit (Genesis 6:3).
-In fact, the spirit of humanity was acting in complete opposition to the Spirit of God.
+His Spirit, everything that is good and right, was sustaining a creation that was ‘rotten to the core’ (Genesis 6:5) and which was actively striving against God’s Spirit (Genesis 6:3).
 The Hebrew meaning behind Genesis 6:5 is that it was not only the imagination of humans that had been corrupted but their purposes and desires too.
 They had brought darkness and ruin into the world to the point where God’s Spirit, which sustained all things, including humanity, would no longer choose to sustain such evil.

 Genesis 6-8 provides the narrative of the catastrophe that came upon humanity.
 The ‘world that then was’ was completely erased by water and all in whom the ‘spirit of life’ resided perished (Genesis 7:22).